ItsSahilXd/Scenario/README.md

 > Scenario is the most Advanced telegram bot to manage your groups.
 Demo bot - @anonymous_4_robot

+> To update your app on heroku use /update command!

 ## How To Deploy
 <details>
 <summary><b>🔗 Deploy to Heroku</b></summary>